hapax/hapax.github.io/assets/emcc.md

 standard treatments.
 Second,
 [unlike Einstein](https://www.fourmilab.ch/etexts/einstein/E_mc2/e_mc2.pdf),
-I have not made any references to the energy of light.
+I have not made any references to the energy of light, and stuck to one spatial dimension.
-This makes the argument less elegant but perhaps a tad more accessible.
+This makes the argument longer but more self-contained.
-Finally, these notes gave me the opportunity to dust off some old ideas about how to present the essence of special relativity.
+Finally, these notes gave me the opportunity to dust off some old ideas about how to present the essence of special relativity, which strongly guided the approach I took.
-I hope that essence is not lost in my attempt at brevity.
+Although I found the process enlightening, I'm hop

 <!-- Before we get cracking, I'll give a TLDR version.
 Relativity is basically what you get when you allow space and time to